arsh73552/Data-Analysis-Case-Study/README.md

 # Introduction

 Welcome to the Cyclistic bike-share analysis case study!
-In this case study, wewill perform many real-world tasks of a junior data analyst.
+In this case study, we will perform many real-world tasks of a junior data analyst.
 We will work for a fictional company, Cyclistic.
 Furthermore, answer the key business questions, we will follow the steps of the data analysis process: ask, prepare, process, analyze, share, and act.